 In June 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 130, "Reporting Comprehensive Income" ("SFAS No. 130") that the Company adopted in the first quarter of Fiscal 1999.
 SFAS No. 130 requires presentation of comprehensive income and its components in the financial statements.
 Comprehensive income includes charges and credits to equity that are not the result of transactions with shareholders.
-Comprehensive income is comprised of two subsets - net income and other comprehensive income.
+Comprehensive income.
 All amounts in Accumulated Other Comprehensive Income (Loss) relate to foreign currency translation adjustments.
 The foreign currency translation adjustments are not adjusted for income taxes since these adjustments related to indefinite investments in non-U.S. subsidiaries.